asyms/zigzag-workshop/README.md

 For example, the xception snippet running on a single core accelerator using loma:

-`$ python main.py --workload inputs.workshop.workload --accelerator inputs.workload.accelerator`
+`$ python main.py --workload inputs.workshop.workload --accelerator inputs.workshop.accelerator`